 The growth of the Pentecostal denominations in the twentieth century was phenomenal, but it has not ended here.
-During the last ten or fifteen years there has arisen a charismatic movement which has penetrated all the mainline historical denominations.
+During the last thirty to forty years a charismatic movement that has penetrated all the mainline historical denominations has arisen.
 In these denominational circles they use the term glossolalia for speaking in tongues.
-It would be difficult to find a church group which either has some who have not spoken in tongues, or is not confronting in some way the experience of tongues-speaking.
+It would be difficult to find a church group that either has some who have not spoken in tongues, or is not confronting in some way the experience of speaking in tongues.